 14. In the box below, comment on variance in actual to forecast expenditure for the disclosure year, as reported in Schedule 7.
 This comment must include information on reclassified items in accordance with subclause 2.7.1(2).

 Box 11: Explanatory comment on variance in actual to forecast expenditure

 CAPEX

-Overall actual expenditure was \$271m above forecast at \$581m with key drivers being:
+Overall actual expenditure was 10%, \$33m below forecast at \$296m with the key drivers being: